 Welcome to our Folk Victorian house, built in 1902.
 Technically, the Victorian era ended in 1901, but in the South we're always a little slow to adopt new trends.
 The house is a work in progress, but what a worthwhile work it is!
-About us

 Our house's timeline (what I know so far):

 c.
 1893: Mary Julia McGiffert marries banker James Murphy, second son of druggist Adolphus Murphy.
 Over the next seven years, they have three children, Laura, James and Adolphus.

 c.
 1900: James Murphy dies.
 MJ sells their house, the two-story Victorian across the street from us, for $3,200.